worldline/kotlin-workshop-javazone2025/02-01-compose.md

 - iOS via the run button in the IDE

-This illustration below shows what we see when we run all the targets together.
+The illustration below shows what we see when we run all the targets together.
 From left to right: wasmJs, JVM, iOS, and finally Android.

 ![Compose multiplatform apps](./assets/compose-multiplatform-apps.png)

 During development, the desktop target is the best one to use, because it is the fastest to run and supports hot reload (when code changes the running app reloads near-instantly).

-## PW: present a list fetched from the internet
+## PW: Present a List Fetched from the Internet

-In this practical work, we will fetch a list of Pokémons from a REST API and display it in our Compose UI.
+In this practical work, we will fetch a list of Pokémon from a REST API and display it in our Compose UI.
-We will use [ktor client](https://ktor.io/docs/client-create-new-application.html) which is a multiplatform HTTP client and [pokeapi.co](https://pokeapi.co/) which is a free REST API.
+We will use [Ktor client](https://ktor.io/docs/client-create-new-application.html), which is a multiplatform HTTP client, and [pokeapi.co](https://pokeapi.co/), which is a free REST API.
-Particularly, we'll call [pokeapi.co/api/v2/pokemon](https://pokeapi.co/api/v2/pokemon/), to fetch Pokémons with their names and detail URL.
+Specifically, we'll call [pokeapi.co/api/v2/pokemon](https://pokeapi.co/api/v2/pokemon/) to fetch Pokémon with their names and detail URLs.

 ### Part 1: setup ktor client